Shoreham Power Station: Shoreham Power Station

 It is a 420 megawatt (MW) CCGT-type power that runs on natural gas.
 There is one Alstom gas turbine from which the exhaust gases heat an Stork heat recovery steam generator which drives an ABB steam turbine, in a single-shaft configuration.
 Warm waste water is released into the sea.
-The chimney is 100m tall, and a local landmark.
+The chimney is 106 m tall and is the tallest structure in West Sussex; it was the tallest in all of Sussex before the construction of the Brighton i360.
 The Monarch's Way footpath passes the station which backs on to Southwick Beach.